chuongnguyen26/cse15l-lab-reports/Week_1_Lab_Report.md

 - After connecting to your account remotely, we can finally run some linux commands.
 Here are some commands that you could try in the terminal. ```cd, ls, pwd, mkdir, and cp``` Note, each commands run on a separate line.
 To run the commands, press '**Return**' on your keyboard after typing the commands.
 - A successful run should print out a message shown in the example below.
 Make sure you see this message before proceeding forward.
 ![Image_8](https://github.com/chuongnguyen26/cse15l-lab-reports/blob/main/Step-5.png)
-At this stage, you have successfully run some commands on your terminal. *Thank you for tuning in to my tutorial*
+At this stage, you have successfully run some commands on your terminal.
+You are all set. *Thank you for tuning in to my tutorial*